AlexPaiva/AlexPaiva/README.md

 - ⚡ I'm Alex, a passionate engineer from Portugal with an interest in A.I.
 - 💬 Always open to contribute to open source
-- 📫 You can reach out to me using [linkedin]
+- 📫 You can reach out to me using [LinkedIn](https://www.linkedin.com/in/alexfmpaiva/)

 <!--![](https://github-readme-stats.vercel.app/api?username=alexpaiva&theme=dark&hide_border=false&include_all_commits=false&count_private=false)